 Jackie wrote a monologue for Christine Jones' "Queen of the Night" described as "an immersive nightclub circus food" event, at The Paramount Hotel, in 2014.

 Jackie collaborated with composer Laura Kaminsky and visual artist Rebecca Allan on "Polaroid" a short piece, part of "The Day Before" at Symphony Space, acted by Eisa Davis and B.D.
 Wong, with pianist Margaret Kampmeier, November, 2013.

-"A Very Very Short Play" was recorded for Playing On Air in June 2013, acted by Hope Davis, Richard Kind, and Robert Stanton, directed by Jonathan Bernstein, produced by Claudia Catania.
+Playing On Air in June 2013, acted by Hope Davis, Richard Kind, and Robert Stanton, directed by Jonathan Bernstein, produced by Claudia Catania.

 Jackie was thrilled to be at the Theresa Rebeck/Lark Play Development Center/Dorset Theater Festival Annual Writers Retreat in Vermont, May 2013.

 Jackie was featured in the Sarasota Herald-Tribune, thanks to the Hermitage Artists Retreat, Sarasota Film Commission, and the Tribune's Jay Handelman.

 Jackie was in residence at the amazing Hermitage Artists Retreat, on Manastoa Key, Florida.

 "Dear Kenneth Blake" recorded for Playing On Air's "Survivors" episode, acted by Jodi Long and Matthew Cowles, produced by Claudia Catania, can be heard on the website: Playing On Air or on iTunes.

 "I Know" recorded for Playing On Air's "Theatre Folk" episode, acted by Beth Dixon and Jack Davidson, produced by Claudia Catania, can now be heard on the website: Playing On Air or on iTunes.